StefanoLusardi/YoloV8-ONNX/README.md

 Welcome to YoloV8-ONNX

 This is a project to show how to perform inference on a YoloV8 ONNX model using C++.

-In order to simplify dependencies management as well as to improve performance, OenCV is not required.
-It is only used in order to provide benchmark for image pre-processing algorithms.
+In order to simplify dependencies management as well as to improve performance, OpenCV is not required.

+The algorithms contained in [pre_processing.hpp](./src/pre_processing.hpp/) and [post_processing.hpp](./src/post_processing.hpp/) are written in plain C++.

+The only dependency is [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) which is used to load images from disk.

 ## Getting Started